Gunter Hotel: History

 The Gunter Hotel opened on November 20, 1909, on the site of the earlier Mahncke Hotel.
 There had been a hotel or inn on the same site since 1837.
 The eight-story, 301-room hotel was built by the San Antonio Hotel Company and named for Jot Gunter, a local rancher and real estate developer who was one of its financiers.
 It was designed by Ernest John Russell, of the St. Louis firm Mauran, Russell & Garden.
 It was the largest building in San Antonio at the time.

 The Baker Hotel Company purchased the hotel in 1924 and expanded it in 1926 with the addition of three stories.
 The addition was designed by architect Herbert M. Greene.

 It was restored from 1980-1985, overseen by architect Robert V. Buck.
 At the same time, a two-story parking garage was added adjacent to the hotel, designed by Gustav Heye.
 It was renamed the Radisson Gunter Hotel in April 1986 and then the Sheraton Gunter Hotel in 1989.
 It was sold to the Camberley Group in 1996, becoming The Camberley Gunter.
 It was sold to Houston Street Hotel Partners in 1999 and became, again, the Sheraton Gunter Hotel.
-In June 2023, it was renamed The Gunter Hotel, though it is still managed by Marriott.
+In June 2023, it was renamed The Gunter Hotel, though still managed by Marriott.
 It was renovated in 2025 at a cost of $57 million.
+In June 2026, it joined Marriott's Tribute Portfolio division as The Gunter Hotel, a Tribute Portfolio Hotel.

 The insurance company United Services Automobile Association was formed based on a meeting of twenty five United States Army Officers on June 20, 1922 at the Gunter Hotel to discuss the procurement of reliable and economical auto insurance.